University-Pro/DLKUNet/README.md

 Accurate multi-organ segmentation is crucial in computer-aided diagnosis, surgical navigation, and radiotherapy.
 This repository provides the official implementation of **DLKUNet**, a lightweight and efficient deep learning framework for medical image segmentation.

+Attention: this repository is still building and maybe miss some files, we will upload more essential file in future.

 ---

 ## 🔥 Highlights